 5. Parentheses – ()

 Parentheses are used to group search terms together and create more complex search queries.
 This is especially helpful when you want to combine multiple operators.
-For example, if you are searching for candidate profiles working as software developers and you want to find those working in either Financial Services or Government Services sectors, but you want to exclude any profile that contains the term “junior”, you would use parentheses to group the search terms.
+For example, if you are searching for candidate profiles working as software developers and want to find those working in either Financial Services or Government Services sectors, but you want to exclude any profile containing the term “junior”, you would use parentheses to group the search terms.

 The search query would look like this: (“Software Developer” AND (“Financial Services” OR “Government Services”)) NOT “Junior”.

 This would provide only the candidate profiles that contain the search term “software developer” and either “Financial Services” or “Government Services”, and do not contain the term “junior”.